 NO: shoes with high-heels, open-toes, or elaborate closures

 This is another one that you would think goes without saying.
 Yet every time I head to the airport, I get stuck in the security line behind people wearing ridiculous shoes.
 Why no open toes?
 Have you ever had someone roll their overweight suitcase over your foot?
 Because I have, and I was *thrilled* that I was wearing covered shoes at the time, or it could have been tragic.

 yes: sneakers // Sneakers are probably the most comfortable option you can find, so they are always my first choice.
 I loosen my laces ahead of time so that I can slip my sneakers on and off easily without fumbling with retying them.
 I simply kick them off when I reach the security belt, then grab them on the other side and slide them back on before the rest of my bags are even out of the x-ray machine.
 Who has time to waddle over to the overcrowded benches after security to tie their shoes?
 Not me.

 yes: low-heeled ankle booties // For a more stylish option, ankle booties featuring low block heels (I’m talking less than 2 inches,) also work well.
 Just make sure they have an easy-to-operate zipper, or even better, no zipper at all.
 Ah, Chelsea boots, you really are the best.

 NO: heavy outerwear

 Yes, I’ve heard it too: “Wear your heaviest clothing on the plane so you don’t need to pack it.”
 That’s great and all, but is having more space in your luggage really worth your own (dis)comfort?
 Heavy outerwear is an all-or-nothing deal.
 Either you wear it, or you take it off.
-You’re too warm, or you’re too cold.
+First you’re too warm, then you’re too cold.
 And even when you decide that off is the lesser of two evils, there’s no escaping your gigantic coat in your tiny airplane seat!

 That’s all for today!